Mexico arrests drug lord Caro Quintero, wanted for killing U.S. agent | Law-Order

 Mexico arrests drug lord Caro Quintero, wanted for killing U.S. agent

-He was found in shrub land by a military-trained female bloodhound named Max, the Navy said.
-The arrest in San Simon, Choix, comes after pressure from the United States, according to a Mexican official, and the same week that President Andres Manuel Lopez Obrador met with U.S. President Joe Biden in Washington.
+The arrest comes after pressure from the United States, according to a Mexican official, and the same week that President Andres Manuel Lopez Obrador met with U.S. President Joe Biden in Washington.
+Lopez Obrador said on Twitter the navy would investigate what caused the crash of the helicopter in the city of Los Mochis, Sinaloa, that killed 14 and left one seriously injured.
+He said it had been carrying military personnel who were backing up the team that arrested the kingpin.

 He quickly went underground and returned to trafficking as part of the Sinaloa Cartel, according to U.S. officials, who put him on the FBI's Top 10 most wanted fugitives list and put a $20 million bounty on his head, a record for a drug trafficker.
 Last year, he lost a final appeal against extradition to the United States.
 He will be extradited as quickly as possible, another Mexican official said.